 No matter where you’re going or how long you’ll be gone, there are a few travel essentials that you should always bring along.
 These travel essentials include:

-- Good pair of walking shoes: You’ll be doing a lot of walking on your vacation, so it’s important to have a good pair of shoes that are comfortable and supportive.
+- Good pair of walking shoes: You’ll be doing a lot of walking on your vacation, so it’s important to have a good pair of comfortable and supportive shoes.

-- Guidebook: A guidebook can be a helpful reference for finding out about the best attractions, restaurants, and activities in your destination.
+- Guidebook: A guidebook can be a helpful reference for discovering the best attractions, restaurants, and activities in your destination.

 - Wireless headphones: Wireless headphones are a great way to enjoy your music or audiobooks while on the go.

-- Portable charger: A portable charger can be a lifesaver if your phone runs out of battery power.
+- Portable charger: A portable charger can be a lifesaver if your phone runs out of battery.

 - First-aid kit: A first-aid kit is always a good idea, just in case you get hurt or have an emergency.